neilshaabi/warwick-asoc/README.md

 # warwick-asoc
-Web application for Warwick Asian Society built with Flask, viewable at [www.warwick-asoc.co.uk](www.warwick-asoc.co.uk).
+Web application for Warwick Asian Society built with Flask.

 ## About